flimlib/dotfiles/README.md

-These configuration files provide support for SLIM Curve software development from the command line.
+These configuration files provide support for FLIMLib software development from the command line.